GloriEvo/GloriEvo/README.md

 ..♡ BYI ♡..

-⤷ Semi-verbal: due to a mix of low energy and high anxiety I am usually quiet around people I an unfamiliar with.
+⤷ Michael Afton kinnie - doubles can int (encouraged kind of?)
+Michael selfshippers are also fine, just don't get weird.

-⤷ If I get comfortable enough I will attempt to match your energy.
+⤷ Semi-verbal: not very talkative if I don't know you, and even if I do, engagement in conversation is not guaranteed.

 ⤷ I do not like to RP so if you interact with me in character I will probably ignore you.

 ~☆